 III- Shipping to another stage: next level

-A- How to save up on costs ?
+A- How to save up on costs for art logistics?

 Although shipping with postal couriers can be the most economical option, always have in mind your end client and the piece you are transporting.
 Reputation cost can be quite heavy and have a direct impact on your business profitability over a decade, so be sure to choose the right person for the job.
 Asking for quotes from different carriers is always a good way to benchmark the real price of your transport.
 At Convelio, we are pleased to offer competitive prices simply thanks to technology.
 We reconstructed the whole value chain of shipping in a way that it allows us to be flexible in our pricing and to always offer you the best price without sacrificing quality.

-B- What to do when a shipment is stuck in customs?
+B- What to do when an art shipment is stuck in customs?

 Your shipment may be stuck at customs for different reasons (e.g. your piece is prohibited in the country of import, tax and duties were not paid, or incorrect paperwork was filed).